 Observance of the High Holidays begins with the evening Selihot and Havdalah service.
 This is a beautiful and spiritually moving candle-lit service.

-Several days before Rosh Hashanah, we hold a cemetery visitation service at the entrance to the Jewish section of the local cemetery to remember our departed loved ones.
+Several days before Yom Kippur, we hold a cemetery visitation service at the entrance to the Jewish section of the local cemetery to remember our departed loved ones.

 Yom Kippur services begin with Kol Nidre and continue the next day with a morning service and afternoon services- Mincha, Yizkor, and Neilah.
 There is a separate children’s service on Yom Kippur morning.
 At sundown, following the concluding blast of the shofar, Sisterhood provides a delicious Break-the-Fast meal.